Abhishek26102002/JAVA-Codes-Competative-/LeetCode/readme.md

-class names are Q. no in leetcode ,i.e easy to find
+class names are Q. no in leetcode ,so that they are easy to find